Tearing during birth

 #6: Use warm compresses

 During the crowning stage, a warm flannel or compress held to the perineum can reduce severe tearing.
 The warmth increases the blood flow to the area and if counter pressure is used can feel very relieving.

-Some women find the warm compress very comforting and others prefer their care providers adopt a hands off approach.
+Some women find the warm compress very comforting and others prefer their care providers to adopt a hands-off approach.